Vzdálené odečítání měřáků přes mobilní síť (ioT) – LTE cat.1, NB-IoT, LTE-M

 The diagram shows a complete circuit for connecting electricity meters to the LTE network, enabling remote reading of metering data.
 The external LTE antenna A741031 is responsible for receiving and transmitting the LTE signal and ensuring a stable connection to the mobile network.
 The signal from the antenna is fed to the A6812 splitter via a coaxial cable.
 This element acts as an intermediate device - it receives the signal from the antenna and then passes it on to two independent branches of the installation.
 From A6812, the signal is routed to two splitters A6814.
 Each of these serves a group of four electricity meters.
 The whole system forms a coherent communication system, with one LTE antenna providing the link Thanks to this configuration, all the meters can send data remotely and the metering data is reliably transmitted to the operator or energy management system.

 The diagram shows an elaborate system for connecting electricity meters to the LTE network, enabling centralised and remote reading of metering data from multiple points.
-The external antenna (900 MHz band) of the A7025 is responsible for receiving and transmitting the LTE signal and ensuring a stable connection to the mobile network, even with a large number of connected devices.
+The A741031 external antenna is responsible for receiving and transmitting the LTE signal and ensuring a stable connection to the mobile network even with a large number of connected devices.
 The signal received by the antenna is transmitted via a coaxial cable to the first tapping unit A6826.
-From the A6826 taps, the signal is then directed to two further taps A6824 and A6822, which are further distribution points in the installation.
-Each of these feeds the signal to one A6818 splitter.
-The A6818 modules play a key role in the system - they distribute the received communication signal to multiple outputs leading directly to the electricity meters.
-Each A6818 module supports a set of more than a dozen meters, enabling them to operate in parallel within a single transmission network.
+From the A6826 taps, the signal is then directed to the two splitters A6818 and A6814, which are further distribution points in the installation.
+The A6818 and A6814 modules play a key role in the system - they distribute the received communication signal to multiple outputs leading directly to the electricity meters.
+Each A6818 module supports a set of several meters, enabling them to operate in parallel within a single transmission network.
 This allows all the meters to transmit energy consumption information to the operator's system.
+A second set of the same kind serves the subsequent floors of the building.